History of Ethiopia: Menelik II (1889–1913)

 On May 2 of that same year, Emperor Menelik signed the Treaty of Wuchale with the Italians, granting them a portion of Northern Ethiopia, the area that would later be Eritrea and part of the province of Tigray in return for the promise of 30,000 rifles, ammunition, and cannons.
 The Italians notified the European powers that this treaty gave them a protectorate over all of Ethiopia.
 Menelik protested, showing that the Amharic version of the treaty said no such thing, but his protests were ignored.

-On March 1, 1896, Ethiopia's conflict with the Italians, the First Italo–Ethiopian War, was resolved by the complete defeat of the Italian armed forces at the Battle of Adowa.
+On March 1, 1896, Ethiopia's conflict with the Italians, the First Italo–Ethiopian War, was resolved by the complete defeat of the Italian armed forces at the Battle of Adwa.
+Local chiefs had played a significant role during the war periods by mobilizing their peoples for the battle including Gambella.
+At this time, patriot Oballa Gnigwo had taken part in the war with the Italians.
 A provisional treaty of peace was concluded at Addis Ababa on October 26, 1896, which acknowledged the independence of Ethiopia.

 Menelik granted the first railway concession, from the coast at Djibouti (French Somaliland) to the interior, to a French company in 1894.
-The railway was completed to Dire Dawa, 28 mi from Harrar, by the last day of 1902.
+The railway was completed to Dire Dawa, 28 mi from Harar, by the last day of 1902.

 Under the reign of Menelik, beginning in the 1880s, Ethiopia set off from the central province of Shoa, to incorporate 'the lands and people of the South, East and West into an empire'.
-The people incorporated were the western Oromo (non Shoan Oromo), Sidama, Gurage, Wolayta and other groups.
+The people incorporated were the western Oromo (non-Shoan Oromo), Sidama, Gurage, Wolayta and other groups.
 He began expanding his kingdom to the south and east, expanding into areas that had never been under his rule, resulting in the borders of Ethiopia of today.
 He did this with the help of Ras Gobena's Shewan Oromo militia.
 During the conquest of the Oromo, the Ethiopian Army carried genocidal mass atrocities against the Oromo population including mass mutilation, mass killings and large-scale slavery.
 Some estimates for the number of people killed as a result of the conquest go into the millions.
 Large-scale atrocities were also committed against the Dizi people and the people of the Kaficho kingdom.
 Slavery was of ancient origins in Ethiopia and continued into the early 20th century.
-It was widely practiced in the new territories, and tolerated by the authorities who often owned slaves themselves.
-Slaves could be bought and sold (but not to non-Christians), and had limited legal rights.
+It was widely practised in the new territories, and tolerated by the authorities who often owned slaves themselves.
+Slaves could be bought and sold (but not to non-Christians) and had limited legal rights.
 They did have the right to worship, and the right not to have their families broken up by sales.